Pavlína Jobánková

-Pavlína Jobánková (born December 3, 1973 in Nymburk) is a Czechoslovak-Czech sprint canoer who competed in the early to mid-1990s.
+Pavlína Jobánková (born 3 December 1973 in Nymburk) is a Czech sprint canoer.
 At the 1992 Summer Olympics in Barcelona for Czechoslovakia, she was eliminated in the semifinals of both the K-2 500 m and the K-4 500 m events.
 Four years later in Atlanta for the Czech Republic, Jobánková was eliminated in the repechages of the K-1 500 m event and the semifinals of the K-2 500 m event.